testflows/TestFlows-WebSite/source/_drafts/sketching-combinations-for-combinatorial-tests.md

         check_add(a=a, b=b)
 ```

-This version looks ok and seems like it would allow to easily add more explicit cases as needed.
+This version looks ok and seems like it would allow you to easily add more explicit cases as needed.
 However,
-the two version are conceptually the same.
+the two versions are conceptually the same.
 We are only checking six combinations
 of `a` and `b` values.
 We could add more cases, but the list would become pretty
 long.
 Is there a better way?

 # Combinatorial sketches to the rescue!

-Before sketching any combinations let's remember that the most basic test that checks just one combination
+Before sketching any combinations, let's remember that the most basic test that checks just one combination
 looks like this:

 ```python